dvho/BabyCup/README.md

 # Baby Cup
-_Baby Cup_ is a fully autonomous Artificial Emotional Intelligence UI designed entirely in CSS (no image files) and coded entirely in vanilla JavaScript.
+_Baby Cup_ is a fully autonomous Artificial Emotional Intelligence UI I designed entirely in CSS (no image files) and coded entirely in vanilla JavaScript (no frameworks/libraries, except for Webpack and Babel for your convenience).

 <img src="https://user-images.githubusercontent.com/45696445/51333528-ec400a00-1a4b-11e9-8385-2d3b1cf70906.gif">